nationalarchives/annosearch/README.md

 Adjust these values as needed to customize AnnoSearch’s configuration and behavior.

+## Compatibility

+Annosearch is built using the [maniiifest parser](https://github.com/jptmoore/maniiifest).
+To test your manifest or collection with this parser use the following [online validator](https://maniiifest.onrender.com/).

 ## License

 This project is licensed under the MIT License.